codeforbtv/big-heavy-world-kiosk-player/README.md

 The CSS is hard-coded to accommodate the dimensions of the iPad.

-##Creating the Playlist
+## Creating the Playlist

 The playlist consists of a Javascript array of items.
 Each item is an array containing:
-* The name of the thumbnail file (without the prefix)
+* The name of the thumbnail file
-* The name of the full-size image file (without the prefix)
+* The name of the full-size image file
 * The name of the audio file
 * The name of the artist

-The first item in the playlist is ignored by the software;
+The first row (array item) in the playlist is ignored by the software;
 it is there as a guide for those editing the playlist.

 An empty playlist is found in "playlist-dist.js".